- Knowledge Exchange

 In collaboration with the Government of Guyana and the IDB, CIRDI’s program goal was to develop and deliver locally relevant technical courses for Guyanese workers that will contribute to more sustainable mining practices.
 The CIRDI program focused on enhancing technical skills of the government employees and local miners.
 Through the “train-the-trainers” approach, the project aimed to achieve sustainable outcomes by leaving a legacy of qualified instructors after the conclusion of the project.

 This project included a review of existing initiatives and technology and possible synergies to determine needs for training delivery.
 Field visits to mine sites allowed the CIRDI team to assess the most appropriate and effective technology and tailor effective practices for each area.
 Training curriculum was designed and delivered in close collaboration with relevant stakeholders to help guarantee the training closely matched industry needs to mitigate environmental risks and increase environmental sustainability.

 CIRDI’s training programs were delivered in-country and primarily targeted staff of the government departments who work directly with the artisanal and small-scale gold miners.
 Training topics included:

 Following the training program, a seven-country scoping study produced profiles of ASGM sectors in the Latin America and Caribbean region to inform partnerships and initiatives on environmentally and socially responsible practices.

 This project increased Guyana’s human capital by strengthening local capabilities in natural resource governance.
-Through curricula development and course delivery, CIRDI promoted technical skills upgrading specifically related to greener and sustainable mining practices among the local labor force in Guyana.
+Through curricula development and course delivery, CIRDI promoted technical skills upgrading specifically related to greener and sustainable mining practices among the local labour force in Guyana.